Intelligent battery sensor and battery

 - Calculation of the current characteristics on engine start to ascertain the battery condition.

-While the vehicle is being driven, the IBS transfers the data across the bit-serial data interface (BSD) to the engine control unit (DME/DDE).
-The software in the IBS controls the communication with the higher-level engine control unit (DME/DDE).
+While driving, the IBS transfers the data across the LIN bus to the engine control unit (DME or DDE).
+The software in the IBS controls the communication with the higher-level engine control unit (DME or DDE).

 When the vehicle is at a standstill, the measured values (open-circuit voltage measurement) are queried in cycles to detect energy losses.
-The measured values are entered in the IBS in the memory and transferred to the DME/DDE after restarting the engine.
+The measured values are entered in the IBS in the memory and transferred to the engine control after restarting the engine.

 - Battery state of charge of the last 5 days.

-The APM calculates a lower and an upper startability limit for the battery:
+The Advanced Power Management (APM) calculates a lower and an upper startability limit for the battery:

 - The lower startability limit corresponds to the minimum charge state of the battery so that the vehicle can still be started.

-- To counteract discharge down to the lower startability limit, a certain charge volume is kept as a reserve.
+- To counteract discharge down to the bottom startability limit, a certain charge volume is kept as a reserve.
 To achieve this, the upper startability limit is calculated.
+This value is used e.g. as the limit value for the requests for deactivation of terminal 30B when auxiliary consumers are active.

 The startability limit is calculated by evaluating the following measured variables: